 On October 5th, 1979, after FCC approval, KVNF officially broadcast its first show.
 Starting from just 10 watts of power, KVNF grew to 500 and then 3000 watts, with a small network of translators and full powered repeaters spouting up in Delta, Montrose, Ridgway, Ouray, Lake City, Nucla, Norwood, Grand Junction and throughout the Grand Valley.

 As KVNF grew so did the informational needs of Western Colorado and the demand for programming from NPR.
 KVNF could not afford NPR's full membership dues, but after some negotiating, KVNF was instrumental in convincing NPR to create a new category of NPR membership, the "auxiliary membership," making NPR programming affordable to many small and rural stations.

-Programming on KVNF includes local, regional and national news.
+Today, KVNF includes local, regional and national news.
 A robust local news effort has gained speed since 2006 when KVNF moved into a state-of-the-art “green” radio station facility in a newly renovated 6,000 square foot building on Paonia’s Grand Avenue.
-In addition to the news efforts KVNF has created a signature musical sound characterized by wide ranging multiple genre music shows which are programmed by community volunteers.
-Trainings for music show hosts happen every other month at the KVNF studios.
+In addition to the news efforts KVNF has created a signature musical sound characterized by wide ranging multiple genre music shows which are programmed by more than 80 community volunteers.

-KVNF is governed by a volunteer Board of Directors.
-There are 5 full time employees and three independent contractors who keep KVNF running 24 hours a day, seven days a week.
-With an annual operating budget of just under $400,000 a year, KVNF receives its revenues from three primary sources: membership donations, underwriting, and grants.
+KVNF is governed by a volunteer Board of Directors and receives its revenues from three primary sources: membership donations, underwriting, and grants.